TRIQS/dft_tools/doc/guide/conv_wien2k.rst

 that is used for the projective Wannier functions.
 Note that, in accordance with Wien2k, we give energies in Rydberg units!

-After setting up this input file, you run:
+After setting up the :file:`case.indmftpr` input file, you run:

   `dmftproj`